 AG Corners Blocked Corners Example

-Specifies the type of corners, either Regular (curve facing outwards), Negative (curve facing inwards), or Chamfered (a straight line cutting across the corner).
+Specifies the type of outside corners, either Regular (curve facing outwards), Negative (curve facing inwards), or Chamfered (a straight line cutting across the corner).

 For curved corners (Regular and Negative), specifies the method used to draw the corner.